 Try this German Potato Salad #4 recipe, or contribute your own.
-"Celery" and "Salads" are two of the tags cooks chose for German Potato Salad #4.
+"Celery" and "Salads" are two tags used to describe German Potato Salad #4.

 "There were a lot of German Potato Salad choices.
 I chose this one because of the story.
 My wife has german heritage and grew up eating German Potato salad.
 She was the taste tester on this one.
-Salad is yellow because I used Yukon Gold potatoes."- jimshim
+Salad is yellow because I used Yukon Gold potatoes."

 submitted by: email@example.com (Lil, Omaha, Nebraska (GO HUSKERS!))
 My dear grandmother gave me this recipe, and we would always find it on her table for most Sunday suppers.
 In a saucepan, cook potatoes until just tender; drain.
 Peel and slice into large bowl; set aside.
 In a skillet, cook bacon until crisp.
 Remove bacon to paper towels; discard all but 1/3 cup drippings.
 Saute onion in drippings until tender.
 Stir in the next six ingredients.
 Gradually stir in water and vinegar; bring to a boil, stirring constantly.
 Cook and stir 2 minutes more.
 Pour over potatoes.
 Crumble bacon and gently stir into potatoes.
 Sprinkle with parsley.
 YIELD: 12-14 one-half cup servings.
 DAVE